-- 2. Ensure each shelter site has sufficient signage using clear, kind, and accessible language - a.
+- 1. Unload shelter trailer or box truck with shelter supplies and equipment ask staff to organize supplies and keep track of anything that seems to be "running low" - 2.
+Ensure each shelter site has sufficient signage using clear, kind, and accessible language - a.
 Signs that indicate where the exits/entrances, and wheelchair exit/entrances are located - b.
 Signs welcoming people to the shelter visible upon entry - c.
 Bathrooms clearly labeled - d.
 Smoking area clearly labeled - e.
 Signage conveying what shelter resources are available upon request (i.e. hygiene items, medical items, clothing items, comfort items) - f.
 Signage clearly states the expectations of the program (i.e. when quiet hours are, what is/is not allowed onsite, when to expect meals, important community resources, expected shelter closure date, etc) - g.
 Signage is positive- expresses what guests can do rather than what guests cannot do clearly indicating places in the shelter that are/are not accessible to guests (i.e. "Please use front entrance" vs. "Do not enter") - 3.
 Ensure each shelter's physical space has elements of trauma-informed design - a.
-Provide ways for guests to demonstrate self-reliance - i.
+Provide ways for quests to demonstrate self-reliance - i.
 Examples: are there unnecessary barriers to guests accessing basic food and water for themselves?
 Do the bathrooms have Depends, pads, and tampons available for use?
 Are there sharps containers in bathroom stalls? - b.
 Reduce visual complexity and environmental stressors - i.
 Examples: are resource tables clear and well organized?
 If there is no storage room, are extra shelter resources well organized?
 Are the blankets, cots, and mats as well-organized as possible and clearly arranged? etc. - c.
-Flexible and safe enough seating options and set-up - i.
+Flexible and safe enough seating options and set-up

+- i.
 Example: set up of the space promotes clear lines of site and few barriers, direct access to doors and exits, flexibility for guests to rearrange some seating options to promote socialization, access to outlets and charging stations promotes safety) - 4.
-Support setting up the Reception Area with DRC Community Agreements, Guest Sign In/Out Sheets, masks and hand sanitizer. - 5.
-Support setting up a Supplies Distribution area can include cold weather gear, hygiene supplies, and first aid supplies.
+Support setup staff in setting up the Reception Area with DRC Community Agreements, Guest Sign In/Out Sheets, masks and hand sanitizer. - 5.
+Support setup staff in setting up a Supplies Distribution area can include cold weather gear, hygiene supplies, and first aid supplies.
 Ensure copies of Supplies Distribution guidance are available at the these areas. - 6.
-Support setting up an Information and Resources Table set up.
+Support setup staff in setting up an Information and Resources Table set up.
 Support staff in labeling the table with a list of resources guests can ask for.
 Support staff in ensuring that the resources are clearly laid out and accessible to guests.
-If staff members have questions about certain resources, refer them to the DRC 2021 Fact Sheet for Information and Resources Table. - 7.
-Support establishing a "Staff Area" with appropriate signage, a place for belongings, any technology (charging site for shelter phone), Document box. - 8.
-Support setup in taping down "Dormitory area" and laying out sleeping supplies - a.
+If staff members have questions about certain resources, refer them to the DRC 2022 Fact Sheet for Information and Resources Table. - 7.
+Support setup staff in establishing a "Staff Area" with appropriate signage, a place for belongings, any technology (charging site for shelter phone), Document box. - 8.
+Support setup staff in taping down "Dormitory area" and organizing sleeping supplies - a.
 There should be one row of spaces for guests along a wall with electrical outlets - b.
 There should be clearly marked "exit" aisles that are at least 36" between every two rows of spaces - c.
-Spaces should be 5' by 7' for each guest and each space should be accessible by an exit row.
+Spaces should be 7' by 5' for each guest and each space should be accessible by an exit row. - 9.
+Act as a source of support and provide trauma-informed guidance for the Setup team at DRCs during your shift.
+This includes: - a.
+Answering and triaging questions as they arise - b.
+Assisting in problem solving